 By mixing the primaries, burnt umber and white, artists can create secondary and tertiary colours.
 They can also neutralise colours and make tints, tones and shades.

-The three primary colours can be combined in different quantities to make any other shade on the spectrum; primaries cannot be made by mixing other colours together.
+Combine the three primary colours in different quantities to make any other shade on the spectrum; primaries cannot be made by mixing other colours together.

 In applications where people are mixing pigment to make different colours, it’s standard to use cyan, magenta and yellow as the primary colours.